Gabe3925/webdev/w03/d01/ASSIGNMENT_FILES/ruby_powered_shopping_spree.md

 ]
 ```
 __Step 4:__
 Open a connection to your `shopping_db` database and store it in the variable `pg_connection`.
-Using this connection, add 5 of Peter's purchases to the receipts table, randomly assigning a store, quantity, item, and price.
+Using this connection, add 5 purchases to the receipts table, randomly assigning a store, quantity, item, and price.
+The date purchased should be today's date.

   - __Hint:__ look up the `Array.sample` method.